CloudLabsAI-Azure/AI-Gateway-with-APIM/Exercise 4: Semantic Caching for Performance Optimization.md

 # Exercise 4: Semantic Caching for Performance Optimization

+### Estimated Duration: 60 Minutes

 ## Lab Overview

-This exercise focuses on implementing semantic caching to improve the performance of applications that use Azure OpenAI.
-Unlike traditional caching that matches exact text, semantic caching works based on meaning, reducing latency and token usage while delivering faster AI responses.
+In this exercise, you’ll implement semantic caching in the AI Gateway to optimize the performance of Azure OpenAI applications.
+You’ll configure caching based on semantic similarity rather than exact text matching, allowing the system to reuse responses for prompts with similar meanings.
+Using Visual Studio Code, you’ll deploy the required resources with Bicep templates, initialize environment variables, and analyze cache performance using Redis metrics and Python SDK calls.
+Verify that semantically similar prompts return cached results to confirm reduced latency, improved response times, and lower API token usage.

+## Lab Objectives

+- Task 1: Understand semantic caching principles

+- Task 2: Configure semantic caching in the AI Gateway environment

-## Task 1: Understand semantic caching principles.
+## Task 1: Understand semantic caching principles

 In this task, you will learn how semantic caching enhances AI performance by comparing the meaning of prompts using embeddings.
 When two prompts have similar meanings, the cached response is reused instead of sending a new request to the model.
 This process significantly speeds up responses and lowers API usage costs